OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 In given excel mapping, in Sheet1 the column A will contain userEmail address of source system and column B will contain the username target system.

-The `{fieldvalue}`, `{Excel Id}`, `{Sheet Name}`, `{System1 Column}`, `{System2 Column}` should be replaced with the corresponding mapped field and excel upload details.\
+The `{fieldvalue}`, `{Excel Id}`, `{Sheet Name}`, `{System1 Column}`, `{System2 Column}` should be replaced with the corresponding mapped field and excel upload details.
 Example for excel mapping: `excel:lookup(1,'Sheet1','A','B',userName)`

 # Rank

 ## Overview

-The Rank Synchronization is used to maintain the Rank of the entity in target system view \[equivalent to its Rank in source system view].
+The Rank Synchronization is used to maintain the Rank of the entity in target system view [equivalent to its Rank in source system view].
 The Rank will position the entity in the correct sequence among its siblings through synchronization, which can help users to visualize the data in a more meaningful manner.
 Below details will help better understand the meaning of Rank for various systems.

-**Windchill RV\&S view**
+**Windchill RV&S view**

 <p align="center">
   <img src="../assets/ptc_hierarchy.png" width="900" />